Stephen Brislin: Arms as a Cardinal

 On being appointed to the College of Cardinals, Archbishop Brislin prepared a new Coat of Arms that are more heraldically correct.
 They can be blazoned as:

 "Gules a pall and endorse argent; in dexter flank a mullet of 5 points, and in sinister flank an anchor, both argent, and in honour point a Basotho hat (mokorotlo) Gules."

 The red of the shield (along with the galero and tassels proper to Cardinals) recalls the Cardinals' duty to shed blood in defense of the Catholic faith.
 The Cross, so prominent in his earlier Arms is still present in his new Arms for those with 'eyes to see', through the use of a Pall, that whilst recalling the pallium of a Metropolitan Archbishop, also resembles the upraised shape of a Cross that welcomes all and symbolises salvation.
 The cross is also present in the choice of one of the other charges, namely the mullet on the dexter side.
 This five-pointed star recalls the five points of the astronomical constellation Crux, popularly known as the Southern Cross which marks the location of the Archbishop's Archdiocse in the Southern Hemisphere.

-But the charges also evoke a concern of Pope Francis, namely the plight of migrants and refugees and those persons who are on the move.
-Cape Town is home to the Cape of Good Hope, and the anchor represents this hope and naval tradition.
-The many workers on board the ships that dock daily in Cape Town are able to find a home in the Church and in the Archdiocese.
-And the hope that the Cape represents is one that is found when one anchors one's life in the firm foundation of faith.
+The charges also reflect one of Pope Francis's pastoral priorities: the situation of migrants, refugees, and other displaced people.
+Cape Town, home to the Cape of Good Hope, is represented by an anchor, symbolizing both hope and the city's maritime heritage.
+It also represents the many seafarers and other maritime workers who arrive in Cape Town and are served by the Church and the Archdiocese.

 Alongside the anchor, is the star, which recalls the archdiocese's Patroness, Our Lady Flight into Egypt, as well as bearing allusions to Our Lady, Star of the Sea.
 Whilst the latter links itself to the naval allusions of the Anchor, the former speaks to the fact that even the Holy Family had experiences of being a refugee as they sought refuge in a foreign land.

 The third charge also links to the theme of migrants, as the people to whom the Cardinal ministered to in his early priesthood and time as bishop were the Basotho, who were migrants in Kroonstad from Lesotho.
 The Basotho hat is in honour point representing the concern that the Cardinal has in never forgetting his roots and where he came from in Welkom - a town that in English translation means 'Welcome' and is the attitude of hospitality Catholicism, and in particular Pope Francis, has called the Church to embody, welcoming the stranger.

 The other elements of the coat of arms are the standard signs of rank of a metropolitan archbishop and a cardinal.
 The archiepiscopal cross also has five red marks, that could be interpreted as referring again to the Cross through the five wounds of Christ borne on that Cross.